ci1xgk/Fellowship_Webpage/run_hpc.md

 - **On Bessemer**

 Create a directory for your test-case, here for example `merewether`, and place the input files of the Merewether test case in it.
-To run on interactive mode, first open an interactive seesion:
+To run on interactive mode, first open an interactive session:

 ````bash
 srun --pty bash -i